ngallo/permguard-keycloak-lab/keycloak/README.md

 # Keycloak Setup

-This folder implements the Keycloak configuration.
+This folder implements the Keycloak setup.